EUROMAMMALS/eurodeer_db/README.md

-# eurodeer_db
+# *[EURODEER project](www.eurodeer.org)* - code for database and data management/development
-This repository contains the database structure, SQL-queries and documentation that are interesting for sharing among EuroDEER managers, curators and users.
+This repository contains the database structure, SQL-queries and documentation used to maintain and update the EURODEER database.
+It is shared among database managers, curators and users.

 > The repository is devided in five subdirectories:
 * 1. data_management